vivekrajput-93/Airline-Booking__Project/README.md

 - Create a `.env` file in the root direactory and add the following assignment variable
       --- `PORT=3000`

+- Now the connect the sequelize, by installing it npm and package and then run the commnand ` npx sequelize init ` outside the src path.

 - Inside the `src/config` folder create a new file as `config.json` and then add the following given below json

 ````